Curiosities about the infinite universe.

 The origins of the universe: The Big Bang

-He big Bang It is the most accepted theory about the origin of the universeIt is believed to have occurred about 13.797 billion years ago.
+El Big Bang It is the most accepted theory about the origin of the universe.
+It is believed to have occurred about 13,797 billion years ago.
 This event marked the beginning of all matter and energy in the cosmos.6.

 Georges Lemaître proposed this theory in 1927.
 He suggested that the universe began as a point that expanded7.

-The cosmic microwave background radiation is a key evidence of the big Bang6.
-This discovery in 1964 allows us to study the first moments of the universe.
-Observations from the James Webb have revealed that some galaxies formed faster than expected.
-This has changed our view of the universe. cosmological theory8.
+La cosmic microwave background radiation It is key evidence of the Big Bang6This discovery in 1964 allows us to study the earliest moments of the universe.
+Observations by the James Webb telescope have revealed that some galaxies formed faster than expected.
+This has changed our view of the cosmological theory8.

-In conclusion, the big Bang not only explains the origin of the universe.
-It remains a topic of study and reflection in cosmology.
+In conclusion, the Big Bang not only explains the origin of the universeIt remains a topic of study and reflection in cosmology.
 Each discovery helps us better understand how the universe developed.
-In this way, we explore the complexity and richness of our cosmos.
+Thus, we explore the complexity and richness of our cosmos.

 Space Mysteries: The Wonders of the Cosmos